-I am very happy to announce the 2017 course offerings of my 2.5 day (20 hour) Vancouver Street Photography Workshop!
+I am very happy to announce the 2018 course offerings of my 2.5 day (20 hour) Vancouver Street Photography Workshop!
 Courses are now scheduled for June 15th to 17th (SOLD OUT), August 10th to 12th (SOLD OUT) and September 14th to 16th.

 Do you have a new found interest in photographing the genre of street photography?
 Are you a current street photographer looking to add new skills to your existing repertoire?
 Do you love the idea of exploring a city and discovering new things about it?
 If so, this is the workshop for you.

 I find street photography to be an incredibly satisfying way to document the world around you, to create new art and to express your vision of the world.
 Unlike portraiture or landscape photography that is often calculated and planned, street photography requires you to constantly observe, be fluid and be ready.

 What does this mean for me?
 It means that the world is a stage and that there is beauty on the streets waiting to be captured.
 A street photographer knows how to become part of those streets, how to blend in and how to capture those rare but beautiful decisive moments that happen.
 A street photographer understands that street photography is about people, not camera settings.
 It is about moments, not perfect exposures.
 A well crafted street photograph tells a story.
 This hands on workshop is designed to help you find and tell your own stories through the medium of street photography.

 This 2.5 day (20 hour) weekend workshop is perfect for novice to intermediate photographers, or advanced photographers who are new to the genre of street photography.

 On Friday night we will lay the groundwork for the weekend of shooting.
 We will gather for the first time, get to know each other and view a presentation that covers the following topics in an informal setting:

 - The legalities of street photography